HenokB/selamta/README.md

-# Amharic Proverbs for macOS
+# Selamta

-> Display Amharic proverbs on your Mac - Terminal, Notifications, and Lock Screen!
+> Display Amharic proverbs on your macOS - Terminal, Notifications, and Lock Screen!

 A delightful macOS utility that displays random Amharic proverbs from a collection of 1,440+ traditional Ethiopian sayings.
 Perfect for staying connected to Ethiopian culture while you work.